utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 You can rename, duplicate, or delete questions as needed.
 You also have the flexibility to reorder questions to enhance the user experience.

 Once your form is ready, select **Preview** to view the form for testing.
+Select **Publish** to make the firm live.

-When published, the form generates a **shareable link** that you can copy and distribute, allowing users to access and interact with the form.
+When published, the form generates a **shareable link** that you can copy and distribute, enabling users to access and interact with the form.

 You can view the published version of the form by selecting **View published version**, which shows the form as it appears to users.